LucasDelfino92/morrowindsharp/readme.md

 ## MOD ORDER AND LOAD ORDER

 My mod list uses a working mod installation order and plugin load order that guarantees conflicts will be kept to the bare minimum.
-You can download a package containing these in .txt form from here: [**Sigourn's Mod List: May 13th Hotfix 2**](https://www.mediafire.com/file/n46cdevm76d11k9/Sigourn%27s_Mod_List_%28May_13th_Hotfix_2%29.zip/file)
+You can download a package containing these in .txt form from here: [**Sigourn's Mod List: May 14th**](https://www.mediafire.com/file/agqzsq8b2231r02/Sigourn%27s_Mod_List_%28May_14th%29.zip/file)

 The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
 Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
 - If you use a different mod manager or don't feel like overwriting your personal **loadorder.txt**, you will have to adjust your load order manually.
 Simply follow the plugin order listed in **loadorder.txt**.